-Employees may be required to work on holidays.
-If an employee is authorized to work on a holiday, he/she shall receive his/her regular pay plus one and one-half (1-1/2) times his/her regular hourly rate of pay times the hours worked on the holiday.
+Employees in the Plant Operating Unit are required to work on holidays.
+When an employee is authorized to work on a holiday, he/she shall receive his regular pay plus one and one-half (1-1/2) times his/her regular hourly rate of pay times the hours worked on the holiday.
+For timesheet purposes, the hours for the entire shift will be entered for the day on which the shift ends.
+Example: